-Our ESG program reflects the effective management of critical environmental, social and governance principles that are fundamental to our organization.
+Our ESG program reflects what we view as the effective management of critical environmental, social and governance principles that are fundamental to our organization.
 It is our belief that a sound governance structure, coupled with a socially and environmentally responsible mindset, provides the foundation for collective and informed decision making and accountability across all facets of Amicus.